DoSomething/contentful-prototype/docs/development/content-types/content-block.md

 ![Content Block on General Page](../../.gitbook/assets/content-block-on-general-page.png)

-The `fullWidthContent` prop toggles this behavior.
+The `fullWidth` prop toggles this behavior.

 <!-- ## Content Block Gallery Node -->
 <!-- @TODO: Add documentation pertaining to the Content Block rendered as a Gallery Block reference. -->